uxd-lcc/idvs-phase2-template/README.md

   - :white_check_mark: `example-mid-viz.svg` → An example of a .svg image for showing a relevant finding.
 Replace it.
   - :white_check_mark: `example-protocol.png` → An example of a research protocol diagram.
 Replace it.
   - :white_check_mark: `viz01.png` → An example of the main visualization of the research question.
 Replace it.
-  - :no_entry_sign: `index.html` → Don’t touch it.
-Unless for updating metadata and adding font via html.
+  - :warning: `index.html` → Modify only for updating metadata.
   - :hammer: `question.html` → Here you can add the html content of the research question.
 - `gitignore`
 - :white_check_mark: `favicon.ico` → You can customise the favicon by replacing it.
-- :no_entry_sign: `index.hthml` → Don’t touch it.
-Unless for updating metadata and adding font via html.
+- :warning: `index.hthml` → Modify only for updating metadata.
 - :hammer: `info.yml` → Here you can add: title, main description, team members.
 Don't change the file structure.
 - :no_entry_sign: `load-templates.js →`Don’t touch it.
 This .js file generates the template according to .yml files.
 - :hammer: `questions.yml` → Here you can add information about each research question (title, description  and